windhustler/Interoperability-Protocol-Security-Checklist/audit-checklists/LayerZeroV2.md

 # LayerZeroV2 security checklist

+## EndpointV2

+### `lzReceive` function can revert with an "out of gas" (OOG) error
+Every time a new message is [verified](https://github.com/LayerZero-Labs/LayerZero-v2/blob/592625b/packages/layerzero-v2/evm/protocol/contracts/EndpointV2.sol#L159) inside the `EndpointV2` contract a mapping for the `receiver`, `srcEid` and `nonce` combination is set to the corresponding `payloadHash` for later execution with `lzReceive`.
+Every new message verified for the pathway has a sequential, monotonically increasing nonce.

+During the `lzReceive` function execution the [`_clearPayload`](https://github.com/LayerZero-Labs/LayerZero-v2/blob/592625b9e5967643853476445ffe0e777360b906/packages/layerzero-v2/evm/protocol/contracts/MessagingChannel.sol#L134-L142) function tries to lazily update the `lazyInboundNonce` to the nonce of the message being received.
+It loops through all the nonces to check if they have been verified and updates the `lazyInboundNonce` to the nonce of the message being received.

+>In extreme cases, if there are a lot of messages verified, the looping can cause an "out of gas" (OOG) error.
+However, there's a straightforward solution -- instead of processing a message with a high nonce, you can first process messages with lower nonces.
+This allows the `lazyInboundNonce` to be updated in smaller steps.

 ## Message Execution Options
 LayerZeroV2 provides message execution options, where you can specify gas amount, `msg.value` and other options for the destination transaction.
 This info gets picked up by the application defined [Executor](https://docs.layerzero.network/v2/home/permissionless-execution/executors) contract.